-During the internship, a supervisor may only exceptionally grant authorization for an intern to be sent on mission.
-All missions must be approved by the Cabinet of the Director General and the relevant Office or Department Head, following IO policy and processes in place.
+During the internship, a supervisor may exceptionally grant authorization for an intern to be sent on mission.
+All missions must be approved by the IO mission management unit and the relevant organizational unit, following IO policy and processes in place.
 While on mission for the IO, an intern remains under the responsibility of the IO and is required to observe its applicable rules.
 Expenses may be covered by the IO.

-Reimbursements will be made by automatic transfer to a bank account in SEPA format (bank statement to be given to the HR Department during the first week of internship at the latest).
+Reimbursements will be made by automatic transfer to a bank account in SEPA format (bank statement to be given to the HRD during the first week of internship at the latest).